A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 I tried both the Fuzzy Tauntaun and the Rodian Ration.
 They were fun and both pretty good.
 I’d have them again.

 The Fuzzy Tauntaun will make your mouth buzz a little bit but nothing like my Vegas favorite the Buzz Button at The Chandelier bar.
 The Rodian Ration is sour apple jello with Pop Rocks on top and balboa balls on the bottom.
 It’s a fun treat to try!

-- Reservations suggested and can be made 180 days in advance for Oga’s Cantina on your My Disney Experience app or by calling 407-WDW-DINE.
+- Reservations suggested and can be made 180 days in advance for Oga’s Cantina on your My Disney Experience app.

 The stand is beautiful, the milk… interesting.
 I’d say it has a consistency of a milkshake but it’s not actually milk.
 It’s a plant-based vegan drink.
 I do think it’s worth a try, although I couldn’t drink a whole one by myself.
 I personally don’t prefer one flavor over the other.

 - Blue and Green Milk are $7.99 each or $14 with alcohol.

 - Blue Milk is fruity in flavor and can have rum added.